tor-jorgen/simpleinvoice-server/README.md

 ## Running locally

-All the components of the backend will run in Docker.
+All the applications of the backend will run in Docker.
 This includes the database and the server.

 To avoid problems with directory access, create the `DATA_PATH` directory manually before you start.